mduqueoviedo/aoc21/README.md

 Again, I've been lucky and I could piggyback like 99% in the code of the first part.
 As the boards were in an array, I could just save the indexes of the winners in order so I could just retrieve the last winner.

 _PS:_ I re-learnt that `array.at(-1)` allows to get last item of array, in comparison to `array[array.length - 1]`.

+## Day 5

+#### Star 1

+The first challenge here was deciding what kind of structure to use.
+I doubted between 2D array or a dictionary structure (object of objects).
+I chose the latter because I thought the array would be using up a lot of empty array items.

+So the idea was only filling up the items where the vents were happening, and that way I could just count those specific places.
+This way I am probably saving a lot of iterations when counting the dangerous spaces.

+Marking up the horizontal/vertical spaces has been a bit lazy, but it was the most straightforward solution I could think of on a sunny Sunday :sun:

+#### Star 2

+The first part was hinting that considering the diagonal lines would be the second part.
+And that it was.

+I decided to copy-paste the first part and add the diagonal case.
+The code is actually much shorter, with those binaries we can decide if the increment is negative or positive.

+Probably I could use this approach for the straight lines as well and reduce a lot of code, if I get some free time I might try to apply that improvement, but at least the result is right on the first attempt.